g0v-br/Orcamento-Inteligente.br/README.md

 A rewrite rule is composed of three attributes:

-- a regular expression (* regexp *) that is applied to the LODMAP2D route, in case of match the rule is evaluated, otherwise it is ignored
+- a regular expression (*regexp*) that is applied to the LODMAP2D route, in case of match the rule is evaluated, otherwise it is ignored
-- an array of strings (* targets *) where each element can contain references (with "$ 1", "$ 2" .. "$ n") to any groups present in the regexp.
+- an array of strings (*targets*) where each element can contain references (with "$ 1", "$ 2" .. "$ n") to any groups present in the regexp.
 - an optional boolean value (*isLast*, default=false) that says if the elaboration of the rules must be considered concluded.

-The directory [docs/config-examples](docs/config-examples) contains some example of config.js files:
+The directory [docs/config-examples](docs/config-examples) contains some example of config.js files

-**notes on CORS:**

-The data loading is done by rdflib.js, that uses  a very strict security pattern to access web resource.
-If you need to read cross-origin data resources, be sure that the remote server is configured to:

-- explicit allow your host ( unfortunatelly, just `Access-Control-Allow-Origin: *` is not enough because of credential support request)
-- allow request method GET
-- allow request header 'accept'
-- force allowed headers to pre flight response
-- set request credentials supported

 ### Using docker to customize LOADMAP2D